grimaldello/the-crims-italian-bot-v2/README.md

 The `minRespect` and `maxRespect` properties, indicate the min and max respect, for a specific profession, the bot should consider in order to match the respect criteria.
 The criteria is matched if victim respect is less or equals than `maxRespect` and greater or equals than `minRespect`.

-You can also set a different speed for the path of the fake cursor to **Attack** button by changing the setting: `mouseSpeedToPressAttackButton`.
-Since it is a factor that is added/subtracted to the base speed of the bot, you have to set a negative value to slow down the speed of the fake cursor, or set a positive factor > 0 to speed up the fake cursor (set to 0 to not change speed).

 **If both level criteria and respect criteria are matched,the victim will be assaulted** (otherwise exit from rave)

 Example of configuration for Robber profession: